 - measles, mumps and rubella (german measles);

 - chickenpox; and

 - human papillomavirus (HPV).

-Influenza and Hepatitis A vaccination is also recommended for certain at-risk groups as part of the National Immunisation Program Schedule.
+Influenza, meningococcal B, or Hepatitis A vaccination may also be recommended for certain at-risk groups as part of the National Immunisation Program Schedule.

 As well as being of vital importance in childhood, vaccination is also essential for adults.
 Adults should remain immune to the following infections.